-To help implement the staging recommendations for the Shady Grove West Area, properties which are not recommended for development until Stage III are shown as "Priority 2.
-The properties affected include the Banks, Thomas, King, Percon, and part of the Crown Farms.
-The "Priority 2" designation will help defer development by deferring the extension of sewer service.
+To help implement the staging recommendations for the Shady Grove West Area, properties which are not recommendation of development in Stage III are shown as "Priority?
+The properties Harden to Harden the Blook, Thomas, King, Percon, and part of the extension of sewer service.
 A sewer category change for these parcels should not be approved until the Master Plan Amendment, which is to precede Stage III, is completed.